-You can choose how you want to vote in Ohio — Vote Early, Vote By Mail or Vote on Election Day.
+You can choose how you want to vote in Ohio — Vote on Election Day, Vote By Mail or Vote Early.

 Election Day is Tuesday, Nov.
 5. The polls will open at 6:30 a.m. and close at 7:30 p.m.
 If you are in line at 7:30 p.m., you will be permitted to vote.
 Click here to find your Election Day polling place.

-The deadline to request an absentee ballot is Saturday, Nov.
+The deadline to request an absentee ballot was Saturday, Nov.
 2. Click here to download an absentee ballot request form.